tc39/proposal-smart-pipelines/readme.md

 standard][ECMAScript Notational Conventions, § Grammars] to denote its lexical and syntactic grammars, with three modifications for human readability:

-* “camelCase” is spaced out as “camel Camel” for all variables, production names, and rule names.
+* “camelCase” is spaced out as “camel Case” for all variables, production names, and rule names.

 * Adjacent variables, production names, and rule names are separated by the